Four approaches to marketing strategy implementation

-Simply stated, “Implementation” is the process that turns marketing plans into action.
+Simply stated, “implementation” is the process that turns marketing plans into action.
 A marketing strategy is only as brilliant as its execution.
-And, you have several options when determining what kind of approach you would like to take with your implementation.
-Here are the top 4:
+You have several options when determining what approach to take with your implementation.
+Here are the top four:

 - Command approach:

 - Strategies are determined and outlined by top-level administrators and forced down to lower levels for implementation.
 This approach makes decision-making easier, but it can be difficult to get buy-in from lower-level individuals.